 Adjust the Thermostat

-Keeping your thermostat around 18–20°C is usually enough to stay comfortable.
-Going just a few degrees higher can significantly increase your bill.
+Maintaining your thermostat between 18–20°C is normally sufficient to feel comfortable.
+Rising only a few degrees can have a big impact on your bill.

 If your system has a timer, use it to warm up the house before you wake up or get home, rather than leaving it running all day.
 Smart thermostats are also worth considering if you want to automate or remotely adjust heating settings.